Be Curious, Not Judgmental

 ·

 For two decades, technology has expanded patient agency over information.
 Search put medical knowledge in the browser.
 Wearables put physiology on the wrist.
 LLMs put explanation on demand.
 All of that mattered, but none of it changed where medicine begins.
 Patients became better informed participants in institutional care.
-They could read more, track more, and Read more
+They could read more, track more, and ask better questions.
+But the choreography around the patient stayed the same.
+The system initiated.… Read more

 -